satishskid/neurospark/STUDENT_TEASER.md

 ### **Your AI Journey Starts with a Single Click.**

-**🧠 NeuroSpark - Where Curiosity Meets Intelligence**
+**🧠 GreyWaken - Where Curiosity Meets Intelligence**

-*Ready to ignite your potential?
+*Ready to awaken your potential?
 The future is waiting.*

 ---